incendies/emreozdiyarcv/index.md

 `April 2020 - September 2021`
 __netflixjunkie.com__, USA,
 _Founder & Editor-in-Chief_ & Senior Software Developer
+- mostly I scale the website to reach over 500.000 visitors with PHP, MYSQL, and with WordPress

 `September 2018 - November 2018`
 __End-Point Labs__, Istanbul,
 _Back-End Developer_
-- I worked in Istanbul office for a short time and worked under the Kondukto.io which also in this project I wrote GoLang and MongoDB for this project.
+- I worked in the Istanbul office for a short time and worked under the Kondukto.io which also in this project I wrote GoLang and MongoDB for this project.
+We were dealing with security leaks and components.

 ## Projects & Code Examples